 Christ Church Dalbeattie is a Scottish Episcopalian church SEC website and belongs to the United Diocese of Glasgow and Galloway UDGG website .
 The Scottish Episcopal Church is a member of the Anglican Communion of Churches and sister church to the Church of England CoE website.
 The SEC has recently recently produced a new Welcome video.
 If you are visiting Scotland or have recently moved to the area and you normally worship in an Anglican church in England, Wales or Ireland you will find the Episcopalian style of worship to be the most similar and familiar to your usual services at home.

-All details of our weekly services appear on the Worship and What’s On pages of this website.
+All details of our weekly services appear on the Worship page of this website.
+Occasional special services will be included on the What’s On page.
 You are most welcome to join us for any of our services.
 Being part of a community set in the popular holiday area of Dumfries & Galloway we do like to have visitors and always serve coffee after morning worship as part of our welcome and outreach.

 Are you in need of prayer?

 Whether it be a personal issue or a concern for another person or situation, or even a desire to get closer to God, the Ministry of Laying-On-Of-Hands gives an opportunity to open up to God.
 We offer it in faith that God wants to work in people’s lives and wants to use us as His channels.
 Sometimes it brings healing, sometimes empowerment, sometimes wisdom – always it opens us to God’s Love, Mercy and Grace.
 The Priest simply places a hand on someone’s head and prays for God to bless them, acting as a channel for God’s Love, Mercy and Grace.
 We now offer this Ministry during Communion – just carry your Pew Sheet with you to the rail and the Priest will ask your name and pray for you before administering Communion.

 How to find us